ImperialCollegeLondon/Visual2/README.md

 After you have compiled code (and checked it works) `yarn run package` will run electron packager and generate `./dist/os-name/*` files.
 See [the packaging issue](https://github.com/ImperialCollegeLondon/Visual2/issues/7) for more details.

-For windows hosts the packager requires admin priviledges. `./run-packager.bat` will provide these.
+For windows hosts and OSX targets the packager requires admin priviledges. `./run-packager.bat` will provide these.